Basingstoke Canal

-It was never a commercial success and, from 1950, lack of maintenance allowed the canal to become increasingly derelict.
+It was never a commercial success and, starting in 1950, a lack of maintenance allowed the canal to become increasingly derelict.
 After many years of neglect, restoration commenced in 1977 and on 10 May 1991 the canal was reopened as a fully navigable waterway from the River Wey to almost as far as the Greywell Tunnel.
 However its usage is currently still limited by low water supply and conservation issues.